 Welcome to the Chakkalakal Lab

-Dr. Joe Chakkalakal is a Dean’s Associate Professor in the Department of Pharmacology and Physiology affiliated with the Wilmot Cancer Center at the University Rochester Medical Center.
+Dr. Joe Chakkalakal is a Dean’s Associate Professor in the Department of Pharmacology and Physiology and Biomedical Engineering, affiliated with the Wilmot Cancer Center at the University Rochester Medical Center.
 His laboratory is interested in the contribution of stem cells to the maturation, regeneration, and lifelong maintenance of skeletal muscle in various contexts including juvenile growth, aging, and cancer survivorship.

 Through the use of conditional genetic strategies Dr. Chakkalakal’s lab has uncovered niche derived signals responsible for the age-related decline of skeletal muscle resident stem cells.
 More recently, the Chakkalakal lab has found resident stem cell loss or gain is associated with earlier onset or attenuation of age-related skeletal muscle decline respectively.
 Dr. Chakkalakal’s lab is interested in building on these observations to: